Citrulline aptamer

 Binding pocket

 Left: Surface representation of the binding pocket of the aptamer generated from PDB ID: 1KOD by NMR.
-Citrulline (shown in sticks) is labeled in yellow.
-Right: The hydrogen bonds of binding sites of the aptamer bound with Citrulline[4].Ligand information
+Citrulline (shown in sticks) is labeled in magenta.
+Right: The hydrogen bonds of binding sites of the aptamer bound with Citrulline.

 SELEX ligand

-The determination of the dissociation constants Kd for L-citrulline RNA aptamers in solution was performed by Michael Famulok.
-The methods employed for this purpose were isocratic elution chromatography and equilibrium gel filtration, which allowed for a comprehensive assessment of the interaction stability and affinity under various experimental conditions.
-These methods enabled a robust evaluation of the binding affinity dynamics of RNA with L-citrulline across different environments[1].Structure ligand
+Famulok, M. determined the dissociation constants Kd for L-citrulline RNA conjugates and L-arginine RNA conjugates in solution.
+The methods used for this purpose are isocratic elution chromatography and equilibrium gel filtration, which allow for a comprehensive assessment of the stability and affinity of the interactions under a variety of experimental conditions.
+These methods allow a robust assessment of the binding affinity dynamics of RNA with L-citrulline and L-arginine in different environments.
+The affinity of Citrulline RNA aptamer for L-Citrulline is 68 μM, and the rest demonstrates the affinity of Arginine RNA aptamer[1].

 L-citrulline is the L-enantiomer of citrulline.
 It has a role as an EC 1.14.13.39 (nitric oxide synthase) inhibitor, a protective agent, a nutraceutical, a micronutrient, a human metabolite, an Escherichia coli metabolite, a Saccharomyces cerevisiae metabolite and a mouse metabolite.
 It is an enantiomer of a D-citrulline.
-It is a tautomer of a L-citrulline zwitterion.-----from ChEBI
+It is a tautomer of a L-citrulline zwitterion.-----From ChEBI

-PubChem CID | Molecular Formula | MW | CAS | Solubility | Drugbank ID |
+PubChem CID | Molecular Formula | Molecular Weight | CAS | Solubility | Drugbank ID |

 ---|---|---|---|---|---|